lvela/You-Dont-Know-JS/README.md

+Forked this to create scripts to make it easy to put on kindle.
+Ended up using pandoc to create epub and then converted it to mobi with online convertor.

 # You Don't Know JS (book series)

 This is a series of books diving deep into the core mechanisms of the JavaScript language.